-With all the couples and family portraits I’ve been making this Spring, I got a break in the action and took the opportunity to spend a week with my family up in Anchorage, Alaska.
+With all the couples and family portraits I’ve been making this Spring, I got a break.
+I took the opportunity to spend a week with my family up in Anchorage, Alaska.

 Their official Anchorage Alaska Family Kids Portrait Photographer was back for more.